 - When handling clean animal contact materials, wear scrubs and gloves.

-- Turn ON cage washer Power located on the control panel on left side of cage washer.
+- Turn ON cage washer power located on the control panel on the left side of the cage washer.

 - Press "Select" on the screen